Arindam75/ActiveLearning/README.md

 # ActiveLearning
 <br><br>
-This repository demonstrates Active Learning by training a model based on uncertainty based sampling.
+This repository demonstrates Active Learning by training a model based on uncertainty based sampling.<br> This is the companion repository to the Medium article

 ### Files
 There are three jupyter notbooks in this repository